north-dallas-developers/learn/hands-on-css-layout/03-floats-are-gross.md

 <p>Remove the overlow then the float and see what happens.</p>

+> When using floats for columns, there is no great way to keep all the columns the same height.

+The height of a float is by default determined by its content size and two different floated elements do not keep their height in sync.
+Hacks include specifying height or min-height (which limits flexibility), using a background image with two different background colors in a containing div to visually fake columns.

 ## Exercise

 Remember [the horizontal menu we made with inline-block](https://codepen.io/mallioch/pen/JbYGKV?editors=1100#0)?
 Use floats instead.